wp-plugins/eg-attachments/readme.txt

 * New: ability to choose the size of the icon with custom format,
 * New: add "menu_order" as sort key for auto-shortcode,
 * Change: documentation updated
-* Change: internal librairies updates because of bug fix, and recommendations about enqueuing styles and scripts (for WP 3.3)
+* Change: internal libraries updates because of bug fix, and recommendations about enqueuing styles and scripts (for WP 3.3)

 = Version 1.9.2 - Nov 1st, 2011 =